xyxu2033/xyxu2033.github.io/source/resume/index.md

 **[Heng Yang](https://hankyang.seas.harvard.edu/) @ Harvard** *2023.08 - Current*

-This work is mainly about solving SDP proposed in searching Lyapnov certificate.
-Searching Lyapnov certificate could be transformed into an SOS problem, which could be casted into a SDP problem.
-Such SDP problem has many properties, e.g. the constraints are all linear, the objective is only to find a feasible solution, the coefficient matrix in linear constraints is sparce.
-As current second order algorithms like interior point method requires the expensive calculation of Hessian, we are exploiting the first order properties of this problem for saving time and memory.
+This work is mainly about exploiting Correlative Sparsity in Sum of Squares problems derived from control theory.
+After the decision process is discretized, the constraints are only between status in adjacent time points, which makes this problem sparse in nature.
+We are developing theory and tools for this special sparsity.

 ## Research Assistant